Contact Us (310) 553-1222

 In an employment claim like discrimination lawsuits, the best defense for an employer often revolves around a multi-faceted approach that includes comprehensive documentation, effective policies, and proactive measures.
 In these cases, the employee must initially show evidence of discrimination.
 The employer then has the opportunity to present a legitimate, non-discriminatory reason for the alleged discriminatory action.

-Having detailed records and clear policies are crucial.
+Having detailed records and clear policies is crucial.
 This includes negotiating and drafting employment agreements that outline expectations and standards.
 Proper documentation of all employment actions (hiring, promotions, disciplinary actions, etc.) provides evidence that decisions were based on legitimate business needs, not discrimination.

 Regular training for management and staff on discrimination laws and company policies also helps prevent discriminatory practices.
 Ensuring all employees understand how to report discrimination and how those reports are handled is vital.
 In addition, guidance on how to write up an employee correctly can help maintain consistent and fair disciplinary practices.